Robbie1478/tau-python-programming/README.md

     add(2,3,4,8,184

 **Kwargs
-contents: allows for unlimited keyword arguments to be passed into a function without defining them ahead of time
+Allows for unlimited keyword arguments to be passed into a function without defining them ahead of time

 def applications(**kwargs):